MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 ## Web Chat security considerations

-When you use Azure Bot Service authentication with Web Chat, there are some important security considerations you must keep in mind.
+When you use Azure AI Bot Service authentication with Web Chat, there are some important security considerations you must keep in mind.
 For more information, see [Security considerations](rest-api/bot-framework-rest-direct-line-3-0-authentication.md#security-considerations).

 ## Embed the Web Chat control in a web page